Investigating potential benefits of future sub-L1 missions with STEREO-A: Methods

 \subsection{Modeling Geomagnetic Indices}

-After time shifting the STEREO-A and L1 data to Earth, we apply the TL model to produce a 1-minute SYM-H index, which requires the interplanetary magnetic field and dynamic pressure as input.
+After shifting the STEREO-A and L1 data to Earth, we apply the TL model to produce a 1-minute SYM-H index.
+The TL model consists of six terms, for which the parameters were empirically determined using solar wind data from 1995–2002.
+It requires the interplanetary magnetic field and dynamic pressure as input, and therefore solely depends on in situ measurements of the solar wind.
 A detailed explanation of the model can be found in \citeA{Temerin2006}, and has also been been introduced in \citeA{weiler2025}.
 We will therefore only highlight the differences to our previous paper, resulting mainly from handling the time shifting differently in this statistical analysis.
 Since the time step $dt$ is a variable in the TL model, it can be applied straightforwardly to any time resolution, as long as the time steps are equidistant.
 As the calculated time shift is a variable of spacecraft position, this is not the case for the time shifted datasets, and we have to resample the data to an equidistant time grid with a one minute resolution before applying the TL model.